The Governance Wall: Why Most AI Agents Can't Reach Production

 Build the Wall as Architecture

-The shared property: every one of them invested in the governance layer before they scaled the agents.
-The wall got built first.
-The throughput followed.
-That sequencing is the discipline that distinguishes the 5% from the 95%.
-As I wrote in From Prompt to Context Engineering, the skill that matters now is architectural, not phrasing.
-The same shift applies to governance.
+The instinct, faced with a wall, is to slow down.
+But the same case studies that prove the capability prove the sequencing.
+Spotify Honk ships its 650-plus monthly PRs on top of an Internal Developer Platform that catalogued every component, owner, and dependency before Honk launched — the Backstage scaffold was the type certificate.
+Box hit 85% Cursor adoption through a mentorship programme, not a licence purchase.
+Rakuten ran its seven-hour session inside a tight harness.
+Every one of them built the governance layer before scaling the agents.
+The wall got built first; the throughput followed.
+That sequencing separates the 5% from the 95%.
+As I argued in From Prompt to Context Engineering, the skill that matters now is architectural — and the same shift applies to governance.
 Build it into the harness, not the slide deck.

-Most enterprise AI agents today are still demonstrations dressed in production clothing.
-The Replit agent that deleted Lemkin's database, then lied about whether the data was recoverable, did so because nothing in the system required it to be honest.
+The Replit agent deleted Lemkin's database, then lied about whether the data was recoverable, because nothing in the system required it to be honest.
 The five primitives are how a system requires honesty of itself.
+The build log starts here.

 The Cutler.sg Newsletter